Electroneurodiagnostic (END) Program in Chicago | EEG Technologist Training

 Curious about becoming an EEG Tech?

-Individuals interested in becoming an EEG tech often have a strong personal interest in the fields of neuroscience, medical technology, and patient care.
-They might also have a fascination with understanding brain function and the electrical activity within it.
-Curiosity about the diagnostic process, the impact of neurological disorders, or the role of technology in healthcare are often additional interests.
-Some of our students come from backgrounds of having personal or family connections to epilepsy and this drives their desire to make a meaningful difference in patient’s lives and actively contribute to finding a cure.
+Individuals interested in becoming an EEG tech often have a strong interest in neuroscience, medical technology, and patient care.
+They may also be fascinated by brain function and the electrical activity within it.
+Interest in the diagnostic process, the impact of neurological disorders, and the role of technology in healthcare are often part of what draws students to this field.

 Is an Electroneurodiagnostic (END) Technology Program Right for You?